Ethan0429/COSC102-Lab-Writeups/labs/lab9.md

 This lab will be a text-based RPG-esque game that works by generating "dungeons" based off of a file containing a variable amount of room information.
 The funky part of this lab is that it'll most likely be your first time using **pointers**!
 So strap in because this stuff sucks, and if you think you know pointers I would bet money you don't.
 (I don't know if I even know them)

-# My Recommendations :exclamation: Read This :exclamation:
+# My Recommendations ❗ Read This ❗

 I highly recommend you do this lab with a class.
 It will make it a lot easier than if you're just trying to do functional programming.
 I'll give some vague descriptions about what I think your class would look like, but I think this is a good time to learn how to start structuring them yourselves because you'll definitely have to later.